 What’s to make of our bubbly, pitiless love of things?
 Our pots and pans, Air Pods, and custom Nike’s; who’s to save our faded art and images of lipsticked celebrities from colliding into each other or collecting dust in the Cloud?
-Artist Sara Cwynar’s interest in the optimistic-turn-delipidated lifecycle of an object, parallel to its image began with her first project, Kitsch Encyclopedia (2014).
-The book was made during her senior year of college and exhibits odes to the labor of design.
+Artist Sara Cwynar’s interest in the optimistic-turn-delipidated lifecycle of an object, parallel to its image began with her first project, Kitsch Encyclopedia (Blonde Art Books, 2014).
+The book was produced in 2010 during her senior year of college and exhibits odes to the labor of design.
 As it seems to surface in Kitsch Encyclopedia, Cywnar’s investigation of theory and image-world also exhibits itself, challenging the categorizing phenomena of kitsch as “a means through which complex human experience is distilled to simple, sentimental motifs” (Kundera).
 As a photographer and video artist based in Brooklyn, New York, Cwynar work recodes and reanimates the theory, images, and objects that were once loved and now faded.

 I spoke with Sara over the phone and via email during Fall 2020 to discuss her career arc and get to know the ins and outs of her practice.

 Marie-Isabella Rogers: I wanted to start by talking about your early career and trajectory.
 I was pretty drawn to your work because it seems you’re so involved with academia; there’s a lot of literature and gusto behind your work.

 I’m curious what your experience in school was like?
 Do you consider yourself, and your work, to be academic?

 Sara Cwynar: Well, I went to English Literature school first, so I got a little bit of that education, and I’m really glad I did because then I went to design school and it was pretty limiting — it was very applied.